HAECHI-LABS/vvisp-sample/vvisp.md

 `$ yarn global add @haechi-labs/vvisp`

-in your command line tool
+in your command line tool.

-after installation, check if you succeeded by
+After installation, check if you succeeded by

 `$ vvisp --version`